Skip to main content

 Open

 The Department of Agriculture generally concurred with the recommendation.
-In December 2024, Agriculture developed a Standard Operating Procedure document on reconciling inventories of software licenses in use with purchased software licenses for its most widely licenses, but it states that the document will be updated or replaced when a Software Asset Management tool is implemented by the end of fiscal year 2025.
-As of January 2025, the department has not provided evidence demonstrating how the agency implemented its current procedures to compare the number of licenses in use with the number of licenses purchased to determine cost savings for the five widely used software licenses.
+In December 2024, Agriculture developed a Standard Operating Procedure document on reconciling inventories of software licenses in use with purchased software licenses for its most widely used licenses, but it states that the document will be updated or replaced when a Software Asset Management tool is implemented by March 31, 2026.
+As of January 2026, the department has not demonstrated how the agency compares the number of licenses in use with the number of licenses purchased to determine cost savings for the five widely used software licenses.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Energy The Secretary of Energy should ensure that the agency consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, consistently implementing its procedures for tracking license usage.
 (Recommendation 3)